Electrostatic Charge

 There is a very similar situation with powders in pipes.

-Use earthing straps between the pipe and earth.
+Use an earthing strap between the pipe and the earth